-We have now learned a great deal more about the publisher and identified the artist of the "Our Flag." patriotic stickers to go along with the announcement of this spectacular multiple, new to the philatelic world.
-In prior catalogs and book references, we only find "Published by A Dapremont, N.O.
+We now know a great deal more about the publisher and have identified the artist of the "Our Flag" patriotic stickers to go along with the announcement of this spectacular multiple.

+In prior catalogs and book references, we only find, "Published by A Dapremont, N.O.
 LA."
 Occasionally we also find that Dapremont was a bookseller.
-Newspapers remain one of the most underutilized resources available to the postal historian; newspapers were a heavy research source for this information.
+Newspapers remain one of the most underused resources available to the postal historian; newspapers were a heavy research source for this information.

 As is often the case, one piece of research leads to another.
-This article became so long that I had to break it in two, as I found myself writing as much about ST-4 as ST-1.
+This article became so long that I had to break it in two, as I found myself writing as much about ST-4 as about ST-1.
 Both are fascinating topics.
 In the next issue, I will address the ST-4 Sailor sticker in more detail.
-Stay tuned!